-&lt;sup>19 The Transit Control Center is also responsible for monitoring Northstar commuter rail.
+19 The Transit Control Center is also responsible for monitoring Northstar commuter rail.
 The Hiawatha Light Rail Transit (LRT) Control Center is operated out of an LRT facility.

-$^{20}$ The relationship between the suburban transit providers and the Met Council, as discussed in Chapter 2, is much more difficult than the relationship between the suburban providers and Metro Transit.
+20 The relationship between the suburban transit providers and the Met Council, as discussed in Chapter 2, is much more difficult than the relationship between the suburban providers and Metro Transit.

-&lt;sup>21 The Met Council's 2030 Transportation Policy Plan identifies two regional performance standards: subsidy per passenger and passengers per in-service hour.
+21 The Met Council's 2030 Transportation Policy Plan identifies two regional performance standards: subsidy per passenger and passengers per in-service hour.
 These performance standards are used to evaluate the relative productivity and efficiency of individual routes.
 These and additional performance measures are discussed in more detail in Chapter 5.

-conducts a review of the Met Council every three years to assess compliance with federal requirements.
-One of the findings in the FTA's 2009 triennial review found that the Council "does not conduct adequate oversight of its subrecipients and contractors" and that it "does not have a comprehensive oversight plan to monitor all of the activities of the subrecipients to ensure compliance with applicable federal requirements."
-The review required the Met Council to develop an oversight and monitoring plan for all of its subrecipients of FTA funds, including the suburban transit providers, in order to address the finding.
-In response to the FTA triennial review, the Met Council submitted a subrecipient monitoring plan to the FTA in November 2009, which the FTA subsequently accepted.
+To improve oversight and consistency across the region's providers, the Met Council established several regional transit procedures in 2010. conducts a review of the Met Council every three years to assess compliance with federal requirements.
+One of the findings in the FTA's 2009 triennial review found that the Council "does not conduct adequate oversight of its subrecipients and contractors" and that it "does not have a comprehensive oversight plan to monitor all of the activities of the subrecipients to ensure compliance with applicable federal requirements."22 The review required the Met Council to develop an oversight and monitoring plan for all of its subrecipients of FTA funds, including the suburban transit providers, in order to address the finding.
+In response to the FTA triennial review, the Met Council submitted a subrecipient monitoring plan to the FTA in November 2009, which the FTA subsequently accepted.23